Healthdirect Free Australian health advice you can count on.

 Yeast infection (candidiasis)

 The area under the foreskin of the penis is warm and moist, which provides conditions that help organisms grow.
 Candida albicans is a common fungus that is normally present under the foreskin — but too much of it can cause penis irritation.
-Yeast infections like candidiasis tend to occur more frequently in males who have a foreskin (those who haven’t been circumcised).
+Yeast infections like candidiasis are more likely to occur if you have a foreskin (if you are a male who hasn't been circumcised).

 Non-infectious skin conditions

-Penis irritation can sometimes be due to psoriasis, a condition that causes red scaly skin to appear anywhere on the body, including the groin area.
+Penis irritation can sometimes be due to psoriasis.
+This is a condition that causes red scaly skin to appear anywhere on the body, including the groin area.
 A persistent rash may be a sign of psoriasis.
 Other non-infectious conditions that may cause penis irritation include eczema and lichen sclerosus (a rare immune-related disease).

 Urinary tract infection (UTI)